el-valieva/React-movie-search/README.md

-# Getting Started with Create React App
+# About this project

+This is my study project for demonstration interaction with API.
+The React CSS Modules Stylesheet approach was used for styling the app components.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setting up the React movie search application